muhammad-ahmad66/ultimate-react-notes/03-pizza-menu/notes.md

 Now we get Pizza in our UI.
 That's because we now nested this `Pizza component` inside the `App component`.
 With nesting we mean basically used or called `Pizza` inside the `App component`.
 **`NOTICE:` With Nesting we do not mean that we write a function inside the other function.
 We never should nest the component declaration inside any other, this still works `BUT` it's very bad idea for reasons.
 Always declare functions in the top level. `So Nesting means call and include one component into another`**

-*We always put all teh assets in the public folder, because the module bundler(webpack) automatically get them from there.
+*We always put all the assets in the public folder, because the module bundler(webpack) automatically get them from there.
 Like this ⤵ path for the image, the bundler will get the image from the public folder.*

 ```js
 function Pizza() {